akarapetian/Brogrammers-2D-Shape-Drawer/README.md

 BUGS:
 - 7th shape isn't being read by the parser at all (FIXED)
 - The third item in the vector, (the polygon) is not rendering its id alongside its shape
 - NEW BUG - the shapes are being reset if you move it, move another shape, and return to moving the first one.
-Their positions are being reset to where the file read them in.
+Their positions are being reset to where the file read them in. (not worth fixing, breaks other stuff)
 - Fixed a bug where the filepath was not finding the shapes.txt for the vector by putting the shapes.txt in the resources folder.
 However this creates a new problem where the resources folder is READ-ONLY so we cannot save to the file through that method.
 We have to find a way to dynamically access the shapes.txt directory.
 (FIXED BUT NEEDS TESTING)
-- our pencolor is not appearing, only black is being used
+- our pencolor is not appearing, only black is being used (FIXED)

 Currently we need to: